eranCat/DMT---Proms/README.md

 All rights reserved.
 This software and its source code may not be used, copied, modified, or distributed without explicit permission from the author.

-# Contact

-For inquiries or collaboration, please contact: erankatsav@gmail.com